Manifold calculus and homotopy sheaves: Connection to operads

 \quad Combining (\ref{operads}) with the analyticity results of Goodwillie-Klein for the embedding functor one has the following immediate consequence. \begin{prop} Suppose $\textup{dim}(N) - \textup{dim}(M) \geq 3$.
 Then

 \end{prop}

 \begin{rem} For finite $k$, we obtain `truncated' versions of (\ref{operads}).
-The category $\sF_k$ of $\sS$-enriched presheaves on $\sE_k$ is $\sS$-equivalent to the category of $k$-truncated right modules over the $k$-truncated framed little discs operad.
+The category $\PSh(\Dk)$ is $\sS$-isomorphic to the category of $k$-truncated right modules over the $k$-truncated framed little discs operad.
 The composition product on the the category of $k$-truncated (symmetric) sequences is the obvious one,

 only defined when $m_1 + \dots + m_n \leq k$.